-David Silva is now a key player in Man City’s side.
-So far, this season has been his best.
+David Silva is now a key player in Manchester City’s side.
+So far, this season has been his best for the club.
 He has already scored 4 goals and has 10 assists in all competitions.
 His seven assists in Premier League fixtures are the most in England.
 He was named the EPL’s player of the month in September, and the success of the club early this season can be largely attributed to him.
 At only 25, David Silva has the talent and drive to become one of the world’s best soccer players.

 “David Silva is hugely competitive, everyone knows his skills, there is no doubt — a blind guy is able to see that — but you cannot imagine how competitive he is,” Guardiola said.

 “He is a stylish guy, but he is an animal, always wanting to win games.”

 Nicholas Spiller is a freelance soccer writer and can be reached at: firstname.lastname@example.org